Proper Use and Care of the Medical Laboratory Centrifuge

 • Contrast the different classifications of centrifuges and point out their applications.

-• Compute Rotations per Minute (RPM) to Relative Centrifugal Force (RCF) and vice versa and illustrate when this procedure might be required.
+• Convert rotations per minute to relative centrifugal force and vice versa, and show when this procedure might be required.

 • Explain the process and safety precautions that should be followed when operating a centrifuge.